 Maybe the following points can help to find out which features of LDMs are musts before you buy a new tool.
 Of course, these points are from my point of view.
 If all your measurements will be inside the first point is less or even not important at all for you.

 1. Measuring outside?

 My Leica Disto uses a 4x zoom digital point finder which reminds me of the zoom function on a digital camera or smartphone.
-The LCD display shows cross hairs which are precisely calibrated with the laser.
+The LCD shows crosshairs which are precisely calibrated with the laser.
 Even if the targeted area is small you can be sure to measure to this point when you put it in the crosshairs even if the laser point is not visible.

 2. ISO 16331-1 rating

 Why is this ISO (International Standards Organization) rating important for LDMs?
 The standard defines conditions and test cases that a laser distance measurer must go through.
 Only if the measured distances keep in a small bandwidth of accuracy the LDM gets the ISO 16131-1 rating.

 The conditions of these tests are important because they are similar to real conditions on for example building sites.
 It is not a test under best-case conditions.

 Look for an ISO 16331-1 certified laser distance meter.
 These cost just a little more, but this is way less than the consequences of measuring wrong using a low budget tool.

 If the laser distance meter has a Bluetooth interface, you can create sketches in apps or work in CAD-programs for example Autocad.
 The apps work with smartphones (iOS or Android) or tablets which can be used to create detailed plans on site.
 If your gadget has a built-in camera you can overlay measurements on photos you take.